 This sentiment held until the 1960s.
 American author Tom Wolfe unabashedly used exclamation points in his writing, because he said that was “how people really think.”
 There were a number of efforts to add iterations of the mark elucidating exactly what emotion was amplified by the mark – the acclamation point (goodwill), certitude point (unwavering conviction), authority point (you guessed it – authority), and the interrobang – the only one to stick, modified as “?!”.
 The rest were squashed by the early 1970s.

-We are now in another era of the exclamation mark – largely via digital communication, to affirm that you are not devoid of emotion. (“Oh, what fun.” and “Oh, what fun!” carries two very different messages.)
+We are now in another era of the exclamation mark – largely via digital communication, to affirm that you are not devoid of emotion. (“Oh, what fun.” carries a very different message from “Oh, what fun!”)
 Trivial communication is made permanent in a way only material deemed important has been in the past.
 Everyone is a writer.
 Digital natives, in particular, are well-versed in this age of exclamation-pointing.
 Inevitably, brands will have to wrestle with how to integrate contemporary communication styles – how to stay relevant – while also keeping messaging appropriate and on-brand.
 Here are three considerations for determining your brand’s tolerance for exclamation-pointing.

 Taking time to think about and outline your brand personality and voice should be the first step toward determining if using exclamatory language feels authentic to who you are.
 Are you serious and direct?
 Friendly and approachable?
 Are you more like an old friend, or are you more like a wise mentor?
 If you are more casual, and likely consumer-facing, an occasional exclamation point may just contribute to that lovable persona.
 If you are a serious, cause-driven brand, you might risk coming across as not self-aware or flippant.
 At Bullhorn, a guideline for voice is to be “smart and irreverent.”
 When using humor, a dry tone works best for us.
 An exclamation point just wouldn’t seem right.